 Reliability refers to the accuracy of the measurements we make.
 It is an essential property of any psychometric test and indicates the degree to which a person’s actual test score results from their ‘true score’ on the construct being measured, and how much it is due to ‘error’.
 Considering that no measurement can be assumed to be perfectly accurate, reliability estimates help us to measure the degree of error, hence allowing us to quantify the accuracy of the test items.

-Let’s deep dive into the main types of reliability and specific reliability estimates of the Bryq assessment.
+Let’s dive deep into the main types of reliability and specific reliability estimates of the Bryq assessment.

 There are two ways to assess reliability: Test-retest & Internal consistency reliability.